pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2023-10-11-caramelized-onions.markdown

 - onion jam
 - french onion dip
 - vic
-Description: Caramelized onions are simple and delicious, but take a while with often stirring on the stove.
+Description: Caramelized <a href="/misc/veggies#onion">onions</a> are simple and delicious, but take a while with often stirring on the stove.
 I've done them in a slow cooker here, so you can let them go all day, and check on them every hour or so.
 Caramelized onions are great on nearly everything; give it a go
 Instructions:
 - Slice all your onions, and add to a large slow cooker.
 Season, and mix, making sure to separate the onions from other layers
 - <center><img src="/assets/Food/Savory Sauces/Caramel Onions/raw.jpg" alt="" class="instruction-image"></center>